courros/hnco/README.md

 ## Building and installing

-For a debug version, execute the following commands in the source
+Execute the following commands in the source directory:
-directory:

-    CXXFLAGS="-Wall -ggdb -std=c++11" ./configure
+    ./configure
     make
     make install

-For a production version:

-    CXXFLAGS="-Wall -O3 -DNDEBUG -std=c++11" ./configure
-    make
-    make instal
+The factorization function is disabled by default.
+To enable it, use `./configure --enable-factorization` instead of `./configure`.
+See `./configure --help` for other options.

 To run the tests: